Evan Goyke: Career

 After graduating from law school, Goyke worked as an attorney in the Milwaukee office of the State Public Defender.
 He also became an Adjunct Assistant Professor at Marquette University Law School, where he has worked on the Milwaukee Street Law Project, in which Marquette second- and third-year law students participate in a weekly seminar; go on to teach an "introduction to law" course at local high schools; and finally conduct a citywide mock trial competition.

 When incumbent Grigsby was forced to decline re-nomination in the wake of her cancer problems, this heavily-Democratic district saw an eight-way primary election.
 Goyke faced seven opponents in the crowded Democratic primary field.
 His opponents included Jarett Fields, an employee of the University of Wisconsin–Milwaukee and brother of Democratic incumbent Jason Fields of the neighboring 11th District.
 With 1,637 votes out of 4,399 (more than twice that of Fields, his nearest competitor), he achieved a plurality of 37.2%.
 In the November general election, he faced only Libertarian Melba Morris-Page, winning with 16,245 to Morris-Page's 2,133.
 Goyke went on to win re-election five times in this Assembly district.

+His tenure in the legislature was known for his advocacy on criminal justice reform and style of seeking bi-partisan engagement when possible, including traveling to rural and suburban districts to building stronger understanding of Milwaukee’s value to the broader state.
+He also served on the state’s powerful Joint Finance Committee.

 In the 2024 Spring election, Goyke was elected city attorney of Milwaukee with 63% of the vote.
 He defeated incumbent Tearman Spencer, whose one term as city attorney was plagued by scandal and controversy.
 Goyke took office April 16; he announced that he would not run for re-election to the State Assembly but would serve out the remainder of the 2023-2024 term.
 He was succeeded by fellow Democrat Margaret Arney.